We talk to the BBC about UK launch of anti-rape team for conflict zones

 I spoke to the BBC World Service about this effort and whether we think it can make any difference in conflicts like Syria, where we are engaged in crowd-mapping sexualized violence as it happens.
 You can listen to the audio clip here.

-More articles in WMC Women Under Siege by Tag: Rape, Activism and advocacy, War, Sexualized violence
+More articles by Tag: Rape, Activism and advocacy, War, Sexualized violence